tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.losses.absolute_difference.md

 ### `tf.contrib.losses.absolute_difference(*args, **kwargs)` {#absolute_difference}

-Adds an Absolute Difference loss to the training procedure. (deprecated arguments)
+Adds an Absolute Difference loss to the training procedure. (deprecated arguments) (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed after 2016-12-30.
+Instructions for updating:
+Use tf.losses.absolute_difference instead.

 SOME ARGUMENTS ARE DEPRECATED.
 They will be removed after 2016-11-25.
 Instructions for updating: